Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

 Two primary mechanisms can contribute to this phenomenon.
 The first is the electrostatic attraction between the positively charged TEM imaging surface and the negatively charged DNA backbone.
 This interaction would be at it strongest when the maximum surface area of the DNA origami is in contact with the surface.
 The most straightforward way to achieve this is by forcing the rectangular origami to adopt a flat conformation.
-An alternative way to increase surface area would be to have the overhang extensions lie flat on the surface.
-However, this interaction encounters a limitation: adhering the overhangs to the surface significantly restricts their accessible state space, thereby substantially reducing their entropy, and consequently, the probability of such an arrangement occurring.

-The second mechanism contributing to the prevalence of flat structures is the entropic penalty associated with confining overhang extensions to a surface.
-If a curved structure with external overhang extensions adheres to a surface, the overhangs must be pressed into the surface, reducing the system's entropy.
-Alternatively, the curved structure could flatten out, allowing the side without overhangs to lie flat on the surface, allowing the overhang extensions to explore the volume accessible to them above the TEM surface.
-These two factors, the optimization of surface area contact between the origami and the TEM surface, and the entropic penalty of confining overhangs- work in concert to shift the distribution of state in favor of flat structures.
+Another way to increase surface area would be to have the overhang extensions lie flat on the surface.
+However, this would induce an entropic penalty associated with confining overhang extensions to a surface.
+These two factors likely shift the distribution of state in favor of flat structures.

-This hypothesis--that the TEM surface biases the distribution of curved to flat states--is corroborated by both the gel and TEM image of the system with overhangs and with the locking strand.
-The TEM image only shows monomer nanotubes, while the gel displays a single band, confirmed to the the formed nanotube by the TEM image.
-If the distribution of curved to flat states in the TEM image of the 20nt overhang structure without the locking strand were considered representative of the solution, one would expect the gel to show a distribution of multimers and closed tubes.
-However, as only a monomer band is observed, this supports the claim that the TEM surface has skewed the distribution of states to show more flat structures than actually exists in solution.
+Next, we explored the effects of the salt type on the DNA origami tile overhang-induced bending.
+All our modeling was done with oxDNA model with monovalent salt conditions treated with Debye-H\"{u}ckel approximation, but our experiments described above have been done in a $12.5$ mM Mg$^{2+}$ buffer, typical conditions often used for a majority of DNA origami experiments.
+However, our simulations results should be valid for any experimental conditions with high salt concentration, where DNA backbone charges are highly screened.
+To verify this assumption, we have also repeated all experiments in high monovalent salt concentration (1M Na$^+$).
+We observed the same behavior as in the divalent salt buffer, and all experimental results are summarized in Supp.~Mat.~Section S1 and Supp.~Mat.~Fig.~S2 \& ~S5.